 Why you should listen

-Kundu frequently contributes to public discourse on education.
+Kundu has frequently contributed to public discourse on education.
 His work has appeared in NPR Education, MSNBC and Huffington Post.
-Kundu says, "There is intellectual talent going uncultivated and unnoticed in our communities.
+He says, "There is intellectual talent going uncultivated in our communities.
 If we remember education is our greatest public responsibility, more students can be capable of great things and we can better tackle the social problems that lie ahead, together."